Sátántangó

-Sátántangó (/hu/), also known in English as Satan's Tango, is a 1994 internationally-coproduced epic drama film directed by Hungarian filmmaker Béla Tarr.
-Shot in black-and-white and running for more than seven hours, it is based on the 1985 novel of the same name by Hungarian novelist László Krasznahorkai, whose works Tarr has frequently adapted since his 1988 film Damnation.
+Sátántangó (/hu/, also known in English as Satan's Tango) is a 1994 Hungarian black-and-white epic drama film directed by Béla Tarr, co-written by Tarr and László Krasznahorkai, and edited by Ágnes Hranitzky.
+Hranitzky is also listed in András Bálint Kovács's filmography as Tarr's directorial collaborator on the film.
+Running for more than seven hours, it is based on the 1985 novel by Krasznahorkai, whose works Tarr frequently adapted after his 1988 film Damnation.
 Tarr had hoped to make the film since 1985 but was unable to proceed with production due to the strict political environment in Hungary.

+The film was an international co-production between Hungarian, German, and Swiss companies.
 Sátántangó has received widespread critical acclaim from film critics.
-In 2012, it appeared in the British Film Institute's Sight & Sound critics' top fifty films.
+In 2012, it appeared in the British Film Institute's Sight & Sound critics' top 50 films.